From the finest inkjet greeting cards and accessories to expert printing help, Red River Paper is here for you and we're ready to help!

 We've got a complete list of cost estimates for printing our cards on YOUR printer.

 How do I fold my cards?
 What side do I print on?

-Indented or Valley Side - Outside of Card
+Indented - Outside of Card

-The Raised or Mountain Side - Inside of Card
+The Raised Side - Inside of Card

 Red River Paper's pre-scored note card stock is packed print side up in the box.

-Of course, you'll want to print AND THEN fold.
+You should print AND THEN fold.
 We also recommend that you allow sufficient time for the ink to dry before folding.
 Wearing white cotten or similar gloves is also recommend to avoid leaving finger prints and smudges.

 What are "Square Cards"?

 The square note card size offers a unique way to share and display your photos and artwork.
 Find out more Square Inkjet Printable Greeting & Note Cards.